facebookexperimental/moq-encoder-player/README.md

 - Accelerate playback if we are over latency budget
 - Fix dropped frames UI on VC player (not poperly separated between encoder & player, see TODO in the code)
 - Copy updates from event player to regular one
-  - Import verbose from QS in regular player
   - Better TS logging and video renderer
-- Fix player audio latency (hidden now)
+- Fix player audio latency (UI hidden now)
 - All:
   - Accept B frames (DTS)